 Quality framed cabinetry has 1/2 or 3/4″ sides and backs with solid wood hanging rails.
 Watch out for Masterbrands — They are the largest cabinet conglomerate in the US and produce most of their cabinetry with the less durable 3/8″ sides and backs.
-Many home builders including Toll Brothers use these type lines because more money goes into the door styles and finishes and very little into the cabinets construction.
+Many home builders including Toll Brothers use these type lines because more money goes into the door styles and finishes.
+Very little resources go into the cabinet’s construction.
 These lines include: Aristocraft, Schrock, Diamond, Yorktowne, and Kemper.

-- A cabinet by any other name….
 Thomasville, a fine furniture company, sold the right to use their name to Home Depot to sell kitchen cabinetry.
 Home Depot’s “Thomasville” cabinets are actually 3/8″ constructed cabinetry with the Thomasville name.
 At one point Home Depot actually had Mills Pride their least expensive cabinet line making half of the Thomasville line.

-- Thicker plywood sides, solid wood hanging rail, Ibeam or plywood tops, along with dovetail drawers and Blumotion tracks can be had for less.
+Thicker plywood sides, solid wood hanging rail, Ibeam or plywood tops, along with dovetail drawers and Blumotion tracks can be had for less.
 Higher end framed custom cabinets differ in finer finishes and in the availability of custom pieces — not construction and durability.
 Kraftmaid, Woodmode Brookhaven and Main Line Kitchen Design’s Jim Bishop cabinet lines for example can all provide the same quality construction as higher priced custom alternatives.

 It always surprises my customers when I tell them that we would prefer them to take more rather than less of our time making their decisions.
 It is only the customers that invest too little of their own time that are ever unhappy with their selections.